atulkumarpccs/Self-Driving-Car-Engineer-Nanodegree-Program--Project2/README.md

  ### Known Issues :

- 1.Set up is not done for Linux environment
+ 1.Set up is not done for personal Linux environment.

  2.Set up is not done for personal machine.